B3-2

 Director|HSIEH Wen-Yee external link external link

-HSIEH injected himself into works of art, that form a line of energy questioning the individual's state against the environment.
+Hsieh injected himself into works of art, which form a line of energy questioning the individual's state against the environment.

 In 2024, he was once again selected by the 2024 Tribeca Festival immersive section.

-Hsieh’s next-stage VR film LIMBOPHOBIA (2024) is selected by several European festivals, including GIFF 2024, IDFA 2024.
-LIMBOPHOBIA won the best experience award at ART*VR 2024.
+Hsieh’s next-stage VR film "LIMBOPHOBIA" (2024) has been selected by several European festivals, including GIFF 2024 and IDFA 2024.
+"LIMBOPHOBIA" won the best experience award at ART*VR 2024.

 Presented by|WEN-E STUDIO external link external link